 -

 Add the pieces of meat to the hot oil and brown them on all sides.
-This helps seal in the juices and develop rich flavors.
+This seals in the juices and develops rich flavors.

 -